safetyfirstpdx/safetyfirstpdx.github.io/get_involved/index.md

 ### Contribute

-Follow our [github repository for this site on GitHub](https://github.com/safetyfirstpdx/safetyfirstpdx.github.io) and help us to make it better.
+Follow our [repository for this site on GitHub](https://github.com/safetyfirstpdx/safetyfirstpdx.github.io) and help us to make it better.
 Our materials are open source.